marina-haliem/Dynamic-RideSharing-Pooling-Simulator/README.md

 		MAP_HEIGHT = int(LAT_WIDTH / DELTA_LAT) + 1

 ### 9. Switching between training and testing modes:
 	flags.DEFINE_boolean('train', True, "run training dqn_agent network.").
 This variable should be set to False in the testing mode.

 ## Data Generation
 The user can choose to either go through the pre-processing steps mentioned below to generate the data, or just fetch the pre-processed files directly from:  https://purr.purdue.edu/projects/ridesharing/files, load them into a directory, and set the DATA_DIR variable in config/settings.py

 Below you will find step-by-step instructions to set up the NYC taxi simulation using 2016-05 trips for training and 2016-06 trips for evaluation.

-Below you will find step-by-step instructions to set up the NYC taxi simulation using 2016-05 trips for training and 2016-06 trips for evaluation.
 ### 1. Download OSM Data